 ACP can help a victim start a new life.

 The ACP is not for everyone.
-A victim services professional from a domestic violence program can help determine if ACP should be part of the victim's safety plan.
+A victim services professional from a domestic violence or a human trafficking program can help determine if ACP should be part of the victim's safety plan.

 Who May Apply?

 Any of the following people may apply to the ACP: